P9RC: Replacement

-In the 1990s, the P9RC was replaced by the IWI Jericho 941 in Hungarian police service before acquiring the Heckler & Koch USP in the 2000s.
-In turn, the USP was replaced by the CZ P 09 in 2018 in the Hungarian police and military.
+In the 1990s, some P9RCs were replaced on a limited basis by the IWI Jericho 941 and the Heckler & Koch USP in the Hungarian police service.
+In 2018, the CZ P 09 became the standard pistol in the Hungarian police and military.

-It was later replaced by the P-07 and the P-09 in Hungarian military service.

 Design

 The P9RC is based on the P9R, a design based on the Browning Hi-Power and Smith & Wesson Model 59.

 There are 4 notable differences: the guide rod assembly, the bottom part of the barrel (on which the tilting barrel locking system works), the wider extractor and the grips.
 Earlier P9RCs had wooden grips, later ones came with plastics as well, while P9RCs were made with plastics only.